Fishing in Devon: A Sea Anglers Guide

 Considering this area has made the news for using mules for transport and charging visitors for entry, as you might expect angling can be a little tricky in Clovelly.
-Fishing from the breakwater is banned entirely in summertime.
-That said, it’s possible to catch several members of the cod family, catsharks and flatfish year round on the bottom, as well as the usual mackerel and bass in summertime.
+Fishing from the breakwater is banned entirely in the summertime.
+That said, it’s possible to catch several members of the cod family, catsharks and flatfish year-round on the bottom, as well as the usual mackerel and bass in the summertime.

 Hartland has been known to churn up some enormous bass in its time, with fish over 10lb being caught.
 Prawns, limpets or mackerel baits are popular for bottom fishing in the area, where you can also expect a good chance at whiting, pouting and conger.
 Mullet cruise onto your line from time to time, when they feel like it…